 Of course you also have other crystals and minerals that can grow WITHIN the quartz family of crystals giving them inclusions like lodolite garden quartz, cacoxenite in amethyst, hematite or iron in quartz, rutile in smoky quartz and many many more.

-Top 5 Types of Quartz Crystals
+Different Types of Quartz

-Here are the classic top 5 picks of gorgeous types of quartz gemstones and how they differ from clear quartz.
+Here are the classic top 5 picks of gorgeous varieties of quartz gemstones and how they differ from clear quartz.
 We've also added in a couple of crystals that although not quartz, are commonly mistaken for it.